slyall/www-darkmere/content/linux.conf.au_guide.md

 ### Speaker's Dinner

 All official speakers are invited by the organisers to a dinner in order to meet each other.
-Sometimes this has an "Adventure" element. eg 2007 there was a speaker at the speaker's dinner giving tips on presentations.
+Sometimes this has an *Adventure* or bonding element, eg 2007 there was a speaker at the speaker's dinner giving tips on presentations.
 Usually it is just light food and drinks at a nicer venue.

 ### Professional Networking

-Professional delegates are invited to all get together at a venue and "Network".
+Professional delegates are invited to all get together at a venue and *Network*.
 Nibbles and drinks are provided.
-There is usually also an "Un-Professional delegates Networking Session" which is a less-formal alternative (usually a BBQ)
+There is usually also an *Un-Professional delegates Networking Session* which is a less-formal alternative (usually a BBQ)

 ### Conference Party